cmsc240-f24/cmsc240-f24.github.io/syllabus.md

 ### Attendance Policy
 Regular attendance for the entire class time is expected.
-You should not miss more than 4 total sessions (including lecture and lab).
+You may miss 4 total sessions (including lecture and lab).
 If you have to quarantine due to COVID or miss class for other legitimate reasons you will not be penalized.
+After 4 unexcused absences a 3% deduction will be applied to your final grade for each subsequent unexcused absence.

 ### Self-Guided Module exercises